 The Darling Exchange building in Sydney sees a new application of wood for your practice: The wood is not joined or stacked, rather it’s bent and wrapped.
 What led you to experiment with this technique?

-For Darling Harbour, the location is very unique, and it also has interesting neighbors, as both Chinatown and the water are very close.
+For Darling Harbour, the location is very unique; it also has interesting neighbors, as both Chinatown and the water are very close.
 I want to create the unique monument in that kind of special location.
 The idea is to create a spiral which draws people to that new community center, and also that spiral is meant to bring people up to the top of the building, that idea is similar to the Guggenheim idea of Frank Lloyd Wright.

 The Darling Exchange, Sydney, Australia; via Business Insider